-* As the United States Army ramped up its involvement in Vietnam in the early 1960s, Bell's UH-1 "Iroquois" or "Huey" turbine-powered helicopter, first flown in 1956, became the workhorse of Army heliborne combat operations.
+* As the United States Army ramped up its involvement in Vietnam in the early 1960s, Bell's UH-1 "Iroquois" AKA "Huey" turbine-powered helicopter, first flown in 1956, became the workhorse of Army heliborne combat operations.
 When the "UH-1A" was deployed to Southeast Asia in 1962, it was the Army's first armed helicopter to see real combat.
 The UH-1A was followed by the bigger and more powerful "UH-1B" and the still more powerful "UH-1C", but combat experience demonstrated that the Huey left something to be desired in the helicopter gunship role.
 Something faster and less vulnerable was needed.

 The Bell company had been interested in the concept of a dedicated helicopter gunship since 1958, and unveiled a mockup of such a machine in June 1962.
 The "D225 Iroquois Warrior" was based on the engine and mechanics of the Huey, but had a new sharklike fuselage that gave it the looks of a fighter.
 It had a tandem two-seat cockpit with a gunner in front and a pilot in back, with the seats stepped to give the pilot good forward visibility; a turret with an automatic grenade launcher in the nose; a forward-firing 20-millimeter cannon in a belly pack; and stub wings with stores pylons to carry munitions, such as six SS-11 wire-guided missiles.

 The Army liked the idea and awarded Bell a contract in December 1962 to develop a proof-of-concept demonstrator.
 Bell engineers quickly modified the company's well-established Model 47 / OH-13 Sioux piston-powered helicopter to produce the "Model 207 Sioux Scout", which was completed in August 1963.
-The Sioux Scout featured a streamlined fuselage, with a tandem cockpit and a chin turret with two 7.62 millimeter M60 machine guns.
+The Sioux Scout featured a streamlined fuselage, with a tandem cockpit and a chin turret with two 7.62-millimeter M60 machine guns.
 It only generally resembled the Iroquois Warrior mockup and was obviously too light for serious combat use.
-It was strictly a demonstrator, but though it was something of a "toy" gunship and really looked the part, it allowed the Army to explore the possibilities of such a weapon.
+It was strictly a demonstrator, but though it was something of a "toy" gunship and looked the part, it allowed the Army to explore the possibilities of such a weapon.